jcoglan/wake-assets-ruby/README.md

 * `:root` - the document root of your application
 * `:mode` - `:sources` if you want to render links to source files, `:targets` if you want optimised files
-* `:monitor` - whether to monitor the filesystem for changes, recommended in development but not in production
+* `:cache` - whether to cache `wake` metadata files in memory, recommended in production but not in development

 #### At request time